-While the Rocky Mountain National Park was designated in 1915, it took until 1974 before the Rocky Mountain National Park Wilderness was recommended as a Wilderness Area and was only designated as one in 2009.
-At almost 250,000 acres, the Rocky Mountain National Park Wilderness is one of the most expansive Wilderness Areas, and it is due to its size that it enjoys a wide range of climates and wildlife.
+While the Rocky Mountain National Park was designated in 1915, it took until 1974 before the RMNP Wilderness was recommended as a national wilderness area and only designated in 2009.
+At almost 250,000 acres, the Rocky Mountain National Park Wilderness is one of the most expansive in Colorado.
+Due to its size that it enjoys a wide range of climates and wildlife.

 Geographically, the Rocky Mountain National Park is one of the most diverse in the National Park System.
 It has elevations ranging from 7,000 to 14,000 feet and climates that vary from mellow to arctic cold.
 As such, depending on where you are within the wilderness, you can enjoy views like alpine tundra or lush meadows and forests.

-Among the greatest contributors to these great differences is the Continental Divide which runs from north to south right at the center of the wilderness.
-Which side you are of the Continental Divide you find yourself in will determine what weather you’ll likely experience during your visit.
+Among the greatest contributors to these great differences is the Continental Divide, which runs from north to south right at the center of the wilderness.
+Which side of the Continental Divide you find yourself in will determine what weather you’ll likely experience during your visit.

 The large size of this wilderness and range of environments also means that wildlife in the wilderness is not only abundant but also highly diverse.
 Typical elk, moose, and bighorn sheep all call the Rocky Mountain National Park Wilderness their homes, but so do many predatory animals such as mountain lions.